denys-medynskyi/pattern-examples/behavioral/memento/README.md

 ### Memento
 - behavioral pattern which allows to restore an object to its previous state.

-Consists of 3 classes:
+### Parts:
-- Originator: tracks versions.
-Knows how to take a snapshot and get snapshot.
+Originator: tracks versions
-- - saves version - creates Memento
+- saves version - creates Memento
-- - restores version from Memento
+- restores version from Memento

-- Memento: actual individual versions(snapshots)
+Memento: actual individual version
-- - value object
+- value object

-- Caretaker: stores all versions.
+Caretaker: stores all versions.
-- - can get any Memento by date
+- can get any Memento by date

 ### Example
 Originator: `Post`